thekwilson/kubernetesdemo/README.md

 * BuildBaselineVNET4CNI.sh = Azure CLI commands to create a new RG, VNet & Subnet for holding an AKS cluster wtih Advanced networking

+Lab #1:  Build an AKS Cluster that is:
+* Deployed to a private VNet (Advanced Networking with CNI)
+* Integratd with Azure Active Directory (AAD) for RBAC Authorization
+* The primary scripts to run are:

+Lab #2: